Should I Leave Effects On When Exporting Multitracks For Mixing?

 Vocals

 That doesn’t mean the effects you used in the rough mix will be ignored.
-If you had a plate reverb, delay, or other vocal effect that helped create the feel of the track, leave it on in the rough mix so I can use that as a guide and recreate the same kind of space properly in the mix.
+If you had a plate reverb, delay, slapback, or other vocal effect that helped create the feel of the track, leave it on in the rough mix.
+That gives me a clear idea of what you were hearing, and I can recreate that kind of space with more control in the final mix.

-With that said, if you’ve created a specific vocal effect that is essential to the song, such as a telephone effect or hard-tuned section, and it would sound wrong to remove it, send that printed version.
+There are exceptions.
+If you’ve created a specific vocal effect that is essential to the song, such as a telephone effect, distorted vocal, hard-tuned section, or obvious creative delay throw, send that printed version.
+If removing it makes the part feel wrong, it probably belongs in the export.

 If you’re in any doubt, send both versions: one with the effects turned off, and one with the effects left on.
 Just label them clearly.